Understanding the minimum down payment for conventional loans: when 3%, 5%, or 10% is the best choice

 If the title of this article didn’t give it away, the minimum down payment you can make for a conventional loan is 3%.
 Most lenders add private mortgage insurance (PMI) fees to your monthly mortgage payments when your down payment is less than 20%, but that hasn’t deterred most Americans.
 In fact, 75% of first-time homebuyers put less than 20% down.

-Why a 3% down conventional loan can be a smart choice
+Why a 3% down payment for a conventional loan can be a smart choice

 • First-time homebuyers—and people who haven’t owned a home in the last 3 years—can enter the housing market sooner